smallpaes/sparkol-app/README.md

   - Login status will be persisted after refreshing the page
   - Redirect the user to the login page if the data is missing in the local storage

+#### Not found page

+- Display a 404 page when the user tries to access a non-existing route
+- Display a button for the user to get back to the home page(or login page if the user is not logged in)

 #### Others

 - Redirect the user to the login page if subsequent requests to protected API routes are failed due to unauthorized access